 - Cardiovascular MRI may help to visualize heart defects in older children.

-- Cardiac catheterization may also provide detailed visualization of the heart.
+- Cardiac catheterization may also provide detailed visualization of the heart and it’s vessels.

 Doctors may also order genetic testing and blood tests to determine any underlying causes based on the existing signs and symptoms.